-Dimension ltem Description Power distance PD1 The superiority of superiors is accepted in my society.
-PD2 All individuals are not treated the same in my country.
-PD3 Individuals admit a hierarchical order in my country.
-PD4 In my society, each person's place is determined, and there is no need for an explanation for this placement.
+Dimension Item Description PD1 The superiority of superiors is accepted in my society.
+PD PD2 All individuals are not treated the same in my country.
+PD3 Individuals admit to a hierarchical order in my country.
+PD4 In my society, each person's place is determined and there is no need for an explanation for this placement.
 IVC1 My identity is derived from myself.
-Individualism vs collectivism IVC2 The degree of interdependence my society maintains among its members is low.
+IVC IVC2 The degree of interdependence my society maintains among its members is low.
 IVC3 The group I belong to does not define me.
-IVC4 Individuals in my society pay attention to themselves and to their close relatives.
-MVF1 My society emphasise assertiveness.
-Masculinity vs MVF2 In my society success is measured by the winner. femininity MVF3 My society is driven by competition.
+IVC4 Individuals in my society pay attention to themselves and their close relatives.
+MVF1 My society emphasises assertiveness.
+MVF MVF2 In my society, success is measured by the winner.
+MVF3 My society is driven by competition.
 MVF4 My society is achievement-oriented.

-Uncertainty avoidance UA2 UA3 UA1 There is discomfort of the individuals from my community against ambiguity.
-My society does not embrace novelty.
-UA3 People have strong norms on faith and reject unconventional conduct.
-UA4 In my society people value morals more than practice.
+UA1 There is the discomfort of the individuals from my community against ambiguity.
+UA UA2 My society does not embrace novelty.
+UA UA3 People have strong norms of faith and reject unconventional conduct.
+UA4 In my society, people value morals more than practice.
+TO1 My society shows no pragmatic future-oriented perspective.
+TO2 In my society, there is respect for traditions and rituals.
+TO TO3 In my society, education is not supported in preparation for the days to come.
+TO4 My society holds a conventional historical short-term point of view.